-- upon commencement of employment for new employees, and - o upon an employee opting in to the 2014 Scheme, and - upon an employee being automatically enrolled or automatically re-enrolled into the 2014 Scheme under the Pensions Act 2008, and - upon an employee being enrolled following an extension of a contract of employment from less than three months to three months or more need to determine the correct band for the employee and notify payroll accordingly (unless the employer has decided to use an automated contribution rate allocation process with the payroll provider).
+- a new employee starts their employment for new employees, and - upon an employee opting in to the 2014 Scheme, and - upon an employee being automatically enrolled or automatically reenrolledopts into the 2014 Scheme under the Pensions Act 2008, and - upon an employee being enrolled following an extension of a an employee's contract of employmentis extended from less than three months to more than three months or more need to determine the correct band for the employee and notify payroll accordingly (unless the employer has decided to use an automated contribution rate allocation process withis allocated automatically on the payroll provider).system.

-For part time workers, workers on 'zero hours' contracts and workers on variable hours contracts, etc. this will require an assumption to be made about the pensionable pay the person will receive in the Scheme year.
+For part time workers, workers on 'zero hours' contracts and workers on variable hours contracts, etc. thisthe employer will requirehave to make an assumption to be made about the pensionable pay the person will receive in the Scheme year.
 Employees will remain in that band unless the employer notifies payroll that the band should be changed (or agrees an automated process with the payroll provider).

-Employers are required by the regulations to reassess the appropriate band and rate each April (in the pay period in which 1 April falls) and are permitted by the regulations to review the appropriate rate 'where there is a change in employment, or a material change which affects the member's pensionable pay in the course of a financial year'.
+Employers are required by the regulations to reassess the appropriate band and rate each April-(, in the pay period in which 1 April falls) and are permitted by the regulations to.
+Employers may also review the appropriate rate 'where there is a change in employment, or a material change which affects the member's pensionable pay in the course of a financial year'.

-Any reductions in pensionable pay due to sickness, child related leave, reserve forces service leave or other absence from work are to be disregarded when assessing / reviewing the appropriate band and contribution rate.
+Any reductions in pensionable pay due to sickness, child related leave, reserve forces service leave or other absence from work are to be disregarded when assessing for reviewing the appropriate band and contribution rate.